 One of the first conversations we have with many of our clients starts like this:

-I’ve already done a full learning needs analysis and gathered all the content; how fast can you develop an e-learning module for me?
+I’ve already done a full learning needs analysis and gathered all the content;

-People seem quite surprised when we still want to go through a Discovery process before giving a final answer to this question.
+People seem quite surprised when we still want to go through a discovery process before giving a final answer to this question.

 They’ve analysed the needs, so why can’t we set time frames and jump straight in?